PseudoTV/PseudoTV_Live/README.md

 # PseudoTV Live for Kodi™

+> **Note:** All code in this project is written by a human developer.
+AI tools are used solely for linting, code review, and quality assurance purposes.

 ## What is it?

 PseudoTV Live transforms your Kodi Library and Sources (Plugins, UPnP, etc...) into linear TV similar to broadcast television, complete with configurable channels & Advanced channel rules.
 Interface provided by Kodi via IPTV Simple PVR Backend.